 I have documented the world around me since I was 13.
 I strive to subvert both traditional documentary practice and narrative structures, revealing both their flaws and potential.
 I am a storyteller and documentarian, but ultimately I am more interested in dispelling stereotypes than representing a single perspective on reality.

 Thematically, I explore notions of gender identity; biography and self; and land, memory and place.
 I work within a cultural and/or historical framework that ties together both personal and global concerns.
 I find inspiration from archives, both personal and public.
-I use these sources as a device to deepen the discussion about a given topic.
-I am captivated by the notion of layering-metaphorically, literally and conceptually.
+I use these sources as a device to deepen the discussion about the ideas I am exploring.